 Saudi Arabia's Anti-Money Laundering Law

 Saudi Arabia’s Anti-Money Laundering Law, overseen by the Saudi Arabian Monetary Authority (SAMA), requires financial institutions to implement comprehensive AML programs.
 These include customer verification, continuous monitoring of transactions, and reporting suspicious activities to the Saudi Financial Intelligence Unit (SAFIU).
-The law also mandates regular training for employees and emphasizes the need for institutions to adopt a risk-based approach in their AML efforts.
+The law also mandates regular training for employees and emphasises the need for institutions to adopt a risk-based approach in their AML efforts.

 Key Components of AML Compliance Programmes